Latin (OCR)

 Literature

-Literature makes up 50% of the A level course at a point where you are beginning to understand the language more easily.
-You will study two prose authors and two verse authors, or two halves of a longer text.
-We also cover additional material in English, to give context to the texts.
-Translation of the text is fundamental and you will also develop your skills of critical analysis and your literary, historical and cultural understanding.
+For A level we study two prose authors and two verse authors, or two halves of a longer text.
+We also read additional material in English, to give context to the texts.
+Translation of the text is fundamental and you will develop skills of critical analysis, learning to appreciate the text in a sophisticated way.
+Many Roman authors we study were writing at moments of great upheaval or transition in their history, and understanding their historical context can often add to the meaning and power of the text.

 Prose texts

 The prose set text is likely to include sections from Cicero’s defence speech ‘Pro Caelio’ in which he vigorously defends a client who has been accused of political violence, murder and attempted poisoning.
-We will also study selections from the historian Tacitus, who cynically explores life under the emperor Tiberius.
+We will also study selections from the historian Tacitus, who cynically explores life under the emperor Tiberius or some of Pliny’s letters.

 Verse texts